BrianPMucha/jquery.madTopTeams/README.md

 # jQuery.madTopTeams

-This plugin for Blackbaud Luminate provides a Top Teams widget across multiple Teamraisers.
+This plugin for Blackbaud Luminate provides a customizable Top Teams list drawning from multiple Teamraisers.

 ### Configuration Examples
 ```html